In This Article

 Waking up with natural light is so much easier than tearing yourself out of bed in pure darkness.
 In fact, studies say "if you condition your body to wake up via light, you might just be more alert and physically productive for the rest of your day."
 It also allows me to peer around my newly organized, redecorated bedroom (one I feverishly decluttered with my mental health and new proclivity for minimalism in mind) the moment I open my eyes.
 I feel a sense of calm wash over me, certainly less stress than usual, and a sense of pride in my living space.

-Only Allow Yourself to Drink Coffee in the Living Room (Not Your Bed)
+Drink Coffee in the Living Room (Not Your Bed)

 I used to love drinking coffee in bed—it felt luxurious and relaxing.
 But it also led to sluggishness, a harder time getting up, and even falling back asleep on most days.
 Once I vowed to stop snoozing, I would only allow myself to have my coffee in the living room, far away from the lure of my soft, warm bed.
 It helps me start the day, rather than delay it, and makes my morning coffee feel like a productive period of time—I'll go through emails, catch up on texts, or read through the news.